DURATION8 Days | ACTIVITYTrekking | MAX ALTITUDE3880 | TRIP GRADEModerate |

 Everest Panorama trek days counting start as you arrive at Kathmandu.
 Our first meeting will be at Tribhuvan International Airport, Kathmandu.
 With a warm welcome, our company member will drop you in the hotel from the airport.
 In the evening, you will have a welcome dinner with company members and meet your guide.
 You can talk about the trip as well.
 Night stay in a luxurious hotel in Kathmandu, where you have check-in from the airport.

-We will wake up very early in the morning and drive to the airport for Lukla flight.
+We will wake up very early in the morning and drive to the airport for the Lukla flight.
 Within half an hour of flight, we will land on Lukla, the gateway of Everest.
-The glimpse of white Himalaya surrounded by clouds, green mountains, and deep, flowing rivers increases the excitement of the Everest View Trek
+The glimpse of white Himalaya surrounded by clouds, green mountains, and deep, flowing rivers increases the excitement of the Everest view Trek.
+After having breakfast in Lukla, we will start the trekking towards Phakding.

 Today’s target is to reach Namche Bazzar (3,440 m), the Himalayan Thamel.
 You have to cross many downhills and uphills, suspension bridges, monasteries, chortens, and pine trails until you reach Namche Bazzar.